A COLLABORATIVE GLOBAL INITIATIVE

 TAFADAR LAUNCHES HR ORG FOR GIRLS

-Advisory Board member Sultana Tafada launched an international organisation to inform and empower girls across the world on their rights.
-Tafada is a criminal barrister in the UK and was appointed King’s Counsel last year.
+Advisory Board member Sultana Tafadar launched an international organisation to inform and empower girls across the world on their rights.
+Tafadar is a criminal barrister in the UK and was appointed King’s Counsel last year.
 GWNP founder Dr Boyd-Judson serves on the advisory board of Girls Human Rights Hub.